-Since it was opened in1848 to honour King Ferdinand VII, hence the name “Royal Square” it has lost some limelight however, It is still known for its many outdoor venues and events central to the plaza.
+Since it opened in1848 to honour King Ferdinand VII, hence the name “Royal Square” it has lost some limelight.
+However, it is still well-known for its many outdoor venues and events central to the plaza.

 The most important annual Catalan celebration is La Merçè.
 And since 1871 La Fiesta de la Virgen Merçè has held parties in Placa Reial each year on 24th of September.
 It is a festival of live music, fireworks and gegants i capgrossos (stilted-people with giant papier-mâché heads that parade the streets).

 Regardless of whether you are in Barcelona during September, every Saturday the plaza hosts a free open-air musical concert at 12noon.
-And on Sunday mornings, between 10am and 2.30pm stamp and coin collections from around the world are bought and sold.
+And on Sunday mornings, between 10am and 2.30pm stamp and coin collections from around the world; that you can find in there.

 Nightlife on Placa Reial

 The Plaza is more famous nowadays for its nightlife as there are a variety of clubs each catering to different tastes in music and entertainment.
 Be sure to check out the “secret” Pipa Club (pipe smoking club).
-Hidden away up an innocuous stairwell the club opens at 11pm and serves drinks with a view of the square up until 5 or 6am.
+Hidden away up an innocuous stairwell the club opens at 11pm.
+Furthermore, it serves drinks with a view of the square up until 5 or 6am.
 Prices for drinks range from around €3 for a beer and €5 for mixed drinks.

 The most popular, are Sidecar, Factory Club and Karma.
 They are both fun nights out and are frequented by foreigners and locals all year round.
 Entrance typically varies from €5-15 depending on the entertainment.